philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 }
 {% endhighlightjs %}

-Finally, if we want our grid system to be responsive, we can use a media query to make each cell full width when the screen is smaller than `30em`.
-Notice that we're only modifying the abstract class selectors in this media query, which the `.menu`, `.content`, and `.promotional` class selectors will automatically inherit.
+If we want our grid system to be responsive, we can use a media query to make each cell full width when the screen is smaller than `30em`.
+Notice that we're only modifying the abstract class selectors in this media query (which the `.menu`, `.content`, and `.promotional` class selectors will automatically inherit).

 {% highlightjs %}
 @media (max-width: 30em) {